yanpozka/airvet-jwt/README.md

 curl -i -d '{ "email": "coolvet@airvet.com", "password": "Cool_pass123" }' localhost:8080/auth
 ```

-Copy the JWT and paste it in the follow command and you should get the user profile:
+Copy the JWT and paste it in the follow command and you should get the user profile, using the `GET /user` endpoint:
 ```
 curl -i -H "Authorization: Bearer $JWT" localhost:8080/user
 ```